danielcayer/F5-Symposium-2022-301a/docs/class8/module05/lab2.rst

     The default value for the **Strict Updates** setting on the iApp's **Properties** tab prevents modification of the corresponding configuration objects.

 Go to the iApp's **Reconfigure** tab and review the parameters in the *SSL Encryption* section.

+How do you quickly delete every configuration object that was created by an iApp?